How to Use the Guide

 Reuse:

 The local drop-off spot is 7252 NE Carene Lane, Bainbridge Island.
-Leave the following in front of the big white door of the shop.
+Leave the following in front of the big white door of the shop unless it is something not described in the list below.
+If it’s not waterproof, please cover with a plastic bag to keep it from getting damaged.
+Most durable medical equipment is waterproof.

 * Manual wheelchairs are always especially needed.